Safe Camp Policy

-As always, Camp Riverwood will have zero tolerance for aggressive behaviour of any kind whether that be engaging in any physical and/or verbal action that has intent to harm or has caused harm to another individual
+- Camp Riverwood will not tolerate aggressive behaviour of any kind from a camper (provoked or unprovoked) whether that be engaging in any physical and/or verbal action that has intent to harm or has caused harm to another individual.
+This also includes any aggressive behaviour (verbal or physical) from a parent or guardian targeted at ANY of our Riverwood Staff.

-That being said, if the Director Team feels that either the parent/guardian(s) or camper’s behaviours compromise the health and/or safety of campers and staff, given the potential very sensitive nature of this upcoming particular season and the essential need for compliance and social distancing, the consequences could range from the immediate pick up of your child from camp up to and including full and immediate dismissal from Camp, at the sole discretion of the Directors.
+That being said, if the Director Team feels that either the parent/guardian(s) or camper’s behaviours compromise the health and/or safety of campers and staff, any of the above steps could be skipped and consequences could range from the immediate pick up of your child, missing a day of camp, or the immediate dismissal from camp at the sole discretion of the Directors.